yapro/test-discount.local/README.md

+Test task
 ========================
-Backend based on Symfony Standard Edition and some bundles (PHP 5.6) Frontend based on Angular (Node.js, npm, webpack)
+Backend based on Symfony Standard Edition 3.2 and some bundles (PHP 7.0)

+Frontend based on Angular 1.6.0 and some dependencies (Node.js, npm, webpack)

 How to install and configure